bluefroguk1/empire-dump/content/Wiki/Game Design/Reporting a conduct problem.md

 * We have a legal obligation to inform the police of any suspected acts of terrorism *We have a legal obligation to inform the police about any behaviour where there are concerns that a child or vulnerable adult might be at risk of significant harm
 A serious breach of our rules for conduct may constitute a criminal offence.
 Profound Decisions policy is that any decision to report a crime is a choice for the victim alone.
 The conduct team will take any report you make to them seriously, regardless of whether or not you also decide to report it to the police.
 Any participant who wishes to report a matter to the police will have our full support and cooperation in doing that.
-We have an obligation to report suspected criminal activity that involves terrorism or where there is concern about the protection of [[Children|children]] and vulnerable adults.
+We have an obligation to report suspected criminal activity that involves terrorism or where there is concern about the protection of children and vulnerable adults.
 We will comply with any legal requirements in this regard.
 ## Confidentiality
 * We do not share details of reports with any other event organisations or LRP systems
 * We will inform sanctioned event organisers if a participant who is banned books for their event